Deleted App Still Shows Up on Mac? Here's How to Fix It

 When you delete an app, not all its files are necessarily removed.
 Preferences, logs, and support files may remain scattered across your system.

-Advanced Troubleshooting: How to Completely Remove Traces of Deleted Apps
+Advanced Troubleshooting: Completely Remove Traces of Deleted Apps

-If the basic methods don't work, you can try more advanced techniques to ensure that every trace of the app is removed from your Mac.
-These steps will target deeper system locations and cache files that may not have been cleared by traditional methods.
+If the basic methods don't work, you can try advanced techniques.
+These will help ensure that you remove every trace of the app from your Mac.

 1. Clear System Cache Files